VeronicaGlez/Disocactus_transcriptome/README.md

 <br>
 <div class=text-justify>

-*Disocactus* is an epiphytic cacti genus, principaly distribuited in Mexico but is also present in Central America.
-The genus is confomerd by 13 species, with constrastant flower morphology like: color hues, sizes, variation in number of perianth elements, and form (zygomorphic or actinomorphic).
-This characteristics make *Disocactus* a model genus to studie flower diversification in epiphytic cacti.
+*Disocactus* is an epiphytic cacti genus, mainly distribuited in Mexico, but is also spread in Central America.
+The genus is composed by 13 species, with constrastant flower morphology like: color hues, sizes, variation in number of perianth elements, and form (zygomorphic or actinomorphic).
+This characteristics make *Disocactus* a model genus to study flower diversification in epiphytic cacti.
 [Phylogenetic studies made with cDNA](https://bioone.org/journals/willdenowia/volume-46/issue-1/wi.46.46112/Molecular-phylogeny-and-taxonomy-of-the-genus-iDisocactus-i-iCactaceae/10.3372/wi.46.46112.full) had shown that *Disocactus* is a monophyletic group member of [Hylocereeae tribe](https://www.researchgate.net/publication320829990_A_phylogenetic_framework_for_the_Hylocereeae_Cactaceae_and_implications_for_the_circumscription_of_the_genera) and sister to *Epiphyllum* and *Pseudorhipsalis* genus.<br>
 <br>
 In this project I used RNA-seq data from flowers buds of two different species of *Disocactus*: *D. speciosus* and *D. eichlamii* (Fig.1).
-The flowers buds were collected from The Epiphytic Cacti Collection at [UNAM Botanical Garden](http://www.ib.unam.mx/jardin/) and from the Reserva del Pedregal de San Angel [(REPSA)](http://www.repsa.unam.mx/).The samples were processed at the Botanical Garden, UNAM and the RNA was sequenced at Beiging Genomic Center [(BGI)](BGI) in Hong Kong, China.Most of the bioinformatic analysis were made through Hercules cluster in Barcelona, Spain. <br>
+The flowers buds were collected from The Epiphytic Cacti Collection at [UNAM Botanical Garden](http://www.ib.unam.mx/jardin/) and from the Reserva del Pedregal de San Angel [(REPSA)](http://www.repsa.unam.mx/).The samples were processed at the Botanical Garden, UNAM and the RNA was sequenced at Beiging Genomic Center [(BGI)](BGI) in Hong Kong, China.
+Most of the bioinformatic analysis were made through Hercules cluster in Barcelona, Spain. <br>
 <br>
 In this repository you will find RNA-seq data from cacti flower buds of two species *Disocactus* genus: *D. speciosus* and *D. eichlamii* and scripts of  *de novo* assembly, annotation and differential expression analysis.